bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 Users sometimes don't understand your project.
 Some of them don't see complexities.
 They miss what maintenance burden means.
 On the other hand, some contributors give amazing ideas and golden improvements so that's a trade-off of having the project in open source. (:
 **Important: Never compromise the quality of the project just to be `friendly`!**

 ### Always say "thank you".

-Show friendliness and gratefulness for all the contributions, even for the code that was not eventually merged.
+Show friendliness and gratefulness for all the contributions, even for the code that ultimately was not merged.
 Still, contributor spent time and effort.
 Probably they learned on the way, so nothing is a total waste!

 ### Try to be nice if you are suggesting changes on a PR.

-This is maybe obvious, but when you review dozens PRs a day, you can lose patience.
+This is maybe obvious, but when you review dozens of PRs a day, you can lose patience.
 Still, always try to explain the reasoning, especially if someone is new to the community.
 For example instead of saying:

 ```